jfriesne/audiomove/README.txt

 History
 -------

+                 - Added recognition of WAVEX files (as a superset of WAV)

 v1.24 7/9/2024   - Updated all submodules to the latest versions.
                  - Added support for reading and writing MP3 audio format.
                  - Added support for reading and writing CAF+ALAC audio format.